The Department of Health is the designated competent authority for patient radiation safety, under statutory instrument (SI) 478

-Regulatory Role of the Medical Exposure Radiation Unit:
+Roles of the Medical Exposure Radiation Unit:

-- Conduct/oversee clinical audit in radiation facilities.
+Commission and support clinical audit in radiological facilities.

-- Manage the statutory incident reporting system.
+Manage the mandatory incident reporting system.

 Maintain a register of installations.

 Medical Exposure Radiation Unit (MERU)